+In the UK, when you set up a company, you need at least one director and they’re also known as a company officer.
 The registered office is the company service address (UK) while the director service address (Companies House) is your official address as director.
-Choosing these addresses is one of your legal requirements as a limited company contractor when you set up a new company.
-Therefore, it is important for company directors (UK) to consider and choose wisely their official address as director.
+Choosing these business addresses (UK) is one of your legal requirements as a limited company contractor when you set up a new company.
+Therefore, it’s important for company directors (UK) to consider and choose wisely their registered office and official address as director.

 What to think about first